Stone space partitions indexed by a poset: Trim partitions and primitive Boolean rings

-We now turn to Stone spaces.
-The following Lemma will be important, especially in Section~\ref{sec:Uniqueness-Conditions}. \begin{lem} Let $P$ be a poset, and let $R$ be a Boolean ring whose Stone space admits a semi-trim $P$-partition $\{X_{p}\mid p\in P\}^{*}$.
-Let $A\in R$ and write $F=T(A)_{\min}$.
-Then:
+The following Proposition regarding semi-trim partitions of Stone spaces is fundamental.
+This, together with Theorem~\ref{Thm:same mu=00003Dhomeom} and Corollary~\ref{cor:trim=00003Dpi}, generalise some known results for Boolean algebras: e.g.\ see Myers~\cite[\S9,14,15]{Myers}. \begin{prop} Let $P$ be a poset or PO system, and $R$ a Boolean ring whose Stone space admits a semi-trim $P$-partition $\{X_{p}\mid p\in P\}^{*}$.